Yash-777/notebook/nodejs/node-express-application-setup.md

 The dependencies listed in the dependencies section of your `package.json` file will be downloaded and placed in a folder named `./node_modules`, which will be created in your application directory.

-In the future, as we add new dependencies to our application via changes to the `package.json` file, we can either:
+In the future, when we need to add new dependencies to our application, we can either:

-- Run `npm install` again
+- Add the dependency to `package.json` and run `npm install` again, or
-- Run `npm update`
+- Install our dependency using `npm install [module] --save`, which will automatically add the dependency to the `package.json` file for us, or
-- Install our dependencies using `npm install [module] --save`, which will automatically add the dependency to the `package.json` file for us.
+- Install our dependency using `npm install [module]`, noting which version it installed, and add the dependency to the `package.json` manually

-Of these options, I loath the last one, because it reformats the `package.json` file, and I'm a stickler about how my files are formatted.
+Of these options, I generally prefer the last one, unless I need a specific (older) version of a module.

 ## Running The Application ##